stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 ![](/uploads/line of sight.PNG)

-This level of real time data and insight is unprecedented - giving progressive leaders, staff and consultants unlimited opportunities to innovate and elevate strategy execution.
+This level of real time alignment and insight is unprecedented - giving progressive leaders, employees and consultants unlimited opportunities to innovate strategy execution.

 ### Consulting Deliverables (no more static docs)